-TWO HUNDRED AND SEVENTY THOUSAND POUNDS.
+ONE HUNDRED AND SEVENTY THOUSAND POUNDS.

-Following buoyant market conditions over a prolonged period, there are now indications of a return to a more balanced level of supply and demand, partly influenced by current economic circumstances and changing interest rates.
+Following buoyant market conditions over a prolonged period through the Covid 19 pandemic, there are now indications of a return to a more balanced level of supply and demand.

 Report author: Calum Riach, MRICS

 Company name: D M Hall - Inverness

 Address: Hope House Castlehill Drive Inverness IV2 5GH